 Monthly Donations for the Wallace Vanucci Emergency Shelter

 How it works:Each month we will receive items for the shelter and deliver them to Empower Yolo.
-They are thrilled with the offer and their request for the months of May and June is for juice and snack items for children as the shelter anticipates the summer break.
-Coffee and tea for adults are appreciated.
-Place your donation in the area designated at the back of the Sanctuary, or in the church office.
+They are thrilled with the offer and their request for the months of July and August is for cleaning supplies.
+General cleaning supplies (all purpose cleaner, toilet bowl cleaner, dish/dishwasher soap, glass cleaner, sponges, mops and brooms.)
+Please place your donation in the area designated at the back of the Sanctuary, or in the church office.
 We will deliver donations to D Street House, which is located on our campus at 4th & D. The D Street House staff will be sure our donations are delivered to the shelter.

 STEAC Food Donations